Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Replica Conjecture

 \section{Replica Conjecture}

-We now generalize the results obtained for integer $p$ in Sec.~\ref{expmoments} to real $p \geq 0$ -- an assumption we refer to as the replica conjecture.
-For real $p$, we assume that whenever multiple roots exist for $x$, we fix $m_1=1$ and allow $m_2$ to be real.
+We now generalize the results obtained in Sec.~\ref{expmoments} for the exponential moments for integer $p\geq 2$ to real $p \geq 0$ -- an assumption we refer to as the replica conjecture.
+In particular, we generalize the exponential moment for any $p>0$ to be $F=F_0^{(c)}$, as in Eq.~\eqref{class}, for $\tau<\tau_c$ and $F=F^{(c)}(\tau,p,\zeta_2)$ as in Eq.~\eqref{F_general}, for $\tau\geq \tau_c$, where $\tau_c$ is given by Eq.~\eqref{tauc}.
+It turns out that for $0<p<1$, the analytically continued solution minimizes $F$.
+This is analogous to the replica trick in spin glasses and also the $O(n)$ model~\cite{griffiths1983convexity}.

 We now present numerical evidence in support of the results in Sec.~\ref{expmoments}, generalized to real $p$.
 To do so, we compare two results for exponential moments: the replica result for infinite $M$ given in Eq.~\eqref{replica}, and the exact expression for finite $M$ given in Eq.~\eqref{expmoment}.
 Consider Eq.~\eqref{expmoment}, in which $\langle p^N \rangle$ is expressed in terms of a polynomial $\psi_t^{(M)}$, for finite $M$.
-For a given value of $p$, $\left(\psi_t^{(M)}\right)^p$ can be expanded as a series in $\mu$ using the Mallows-Riordan polynomials and the coefficient of $\mu^M$ can be extracted.
+For a given value of $p$, $\left(\psi_t^{(M)}\right)^p$ can be expanded as a series in $\mu$ using the Mallows-Riordan polynomials and the coefficient of $\mu^M$ can be extracted (details of numerical evaluation are given in Appendix~\ref{numerical_app}).

 For fractional values of $p$, use the fact that

 where $g(\mu)=\ln \psi_t^{(M)}$, which is given in terms of Mallows-Riordan polynomials (see Eq.~\eqref{poly}).
 By Taylor expanding the exponential we get